thespartacus29/Dual-Universe-Smart-Home/README.md

+## Change Log
+9/24/2020 - Changed default branch from Master to Main.

 # Dual-Universe-Smart-Home
 How to setup a basic smart home.
 The system automatically detects you, opens/closes the front door, turns all the lights and screens in the home.
 Everything turns off once you are gone.